hyperledger/caliper/docs/v0.3.2/benchmark_fabric_tutorial.md

 ## Step 4 - Test Callback File

 The test callback file interacts with the deployed smart contract during the benchmark round.
 Each test callback file must export three functions:
-- `init` - used to initalise the ledger to run the session
+- `init` - used to initialise the ledger to run the session
 - `run` - used to interact with the smart contract method during the monitored phase of the benchmark
-- `end` - will end and clean up after the completion of the run phase
+- `end` - will end and clean up after the completion of the `run` phase

 ### Create File